chiappo98/fast_detector_Response/README.md

 The output file of a single job is named *response_n.drdf*, where *N* is the number of the particular job.

 These configuration parameters are written in the configuration file by *launch_splitted_response.sh*, without any space or any other sign.
-The bash script further copy and modifies the original *config.txt* into *N* configuration files (named *config_N.txt*), necessary for the submission of *N* parallel jobs on HTCondor.
+The script further copy and modifies the original *config.txt* into *N* configuration files (named *config_N.txt*), necessary for the submission of *N* parallel jobs on HTCondor.

 ## Launching a production

-Once logged on neutrino-01 (same procedure applied in [Fast Response installation](#fast-response-installation)) you can launch the detector response through the bash script with the following command
+Once logged on neutrino-01 (same procedure applied in [Fast Response installation](#fast-response-installation)) you can launch the detector response through the shell script with the following command
 ```
 bash launch_splitted_response.sh -c <RESPONSE_CONFIG>
 ```